Process to Appeal for Reinstatement after Academic Suspension

 Richmond, IN 47374

-Contact Amber Hall at 765-973-8252 to schedule your appointment with the AAA Committee.
+Contact Andrea Miller at 765-973-8252 to schedule your appointment with the AAA Committee.
 If she is not at her desk, leave a voicemail with your name and a telephone number where you can be reached.

 - You will meet in Whitewater 100 which is next to the Student Accounts window.
 Be sure to arrive promptly for your appointment.